Golf is such a small world. I might have only been playing since July 2014 but I seem to have made a lot of friends. All because golf connects us.

 I watched Cullen hole his ball for a nice birdie on the 13th while Hendry only managed a double.
 It was not a good hole for him.

-I watched Cullen tee off the 14th then went looking for Jason Norris and as I got to the 9th green I asked what group was coming through and I had timed it perfectly as I spotted Norrey marching down the fairway.
+I watched Cullen tee off the 14th then saw Jason Norris and as I got to the 9th green as he was coming through.

 I checked my messages and had received a response from Gordon Moir about the British Open Championship flag but he didn’t mention that at all just said he knew I was at Royal Sydney and told me about green staff, Brad Foster, Rob Browne and Ross Campbell and said he knows Steve Marsden reasonably well.
 I told him if I saw them I would pass on his best.